“…any dependence on Militia is assuredly resting on a broken staff”

 In February of 1775, Concord, Massachusetts was among the first towns to comply with the order to create Minutemen companies out of the militia.
 Of approximately 400 militia from Concord’s muster rolls, one hundred would also serve as Minutemen.
 If a battle were to take place, Minutemen companies from several towns would combine their units.
 At the first substantial clash of arms between British light infantry and militia at the North Bridge in Concord, Minutemen from Concord, Acton, Littleton, and other towns combined forces.
 After each side fired a few volleys, the British light infantry retreated back to the Concord Common area.
 Lacking central command, with each company of Minutemen loyal to their own town, they did not pursue the redcoats in any sense of military tactics.
 In the running battle that ensued fifteen miles back to Boston the Massachusetts, militia would see their last action as Minutemen in history.
 It was the disadvantage of no central leadership that led to the minutemen’s dissolution.
 The militia would go on to form an army, surrounding Boston and inflicting heavy casualties on the British army at Breed’s Hill during the Battle of Bunker Hill.

-Virginia, too, was supposed to have its minuteman heroes.
-But the minute service in Virginia failed miserably and was quickly forgotten.
-Poor recruiting for the minutemen were paralleled throughout the colony, and the minute service never came close to attracting a full complement of men.
+Virginians also look to their minuteman history with pride.
+But the minute service in Virginia, from its earliest beginnings, failed miserably and was quickly forgotten.
+Poor recruiting for minutemen was paralleled throughout the colony, and the minute service never came close to attracting a full complement of men.
 Consequently, it entirely failed in providing for the colony’s defense, pushing the gentry into relying wholehearted on the kind of paid, professional regular army vilified by revolutionary rhetoric.
-According to Michael McDonnell, lecturer in American history at the University of Wales, the minute service was not simply the victim of an early death in Virginia of the continental “rage militaire” that gripped the rest of the colonies at the opening of the war, but the service was responsible for the demise of popular enthusiasm for the cause in Virginia.
+According to Michael McDonnell, lecturer in American history at the University of Wales, the minute service in Virginia was not simply the victim of an early death due to the continental “rage militaire” that gripped the rest of the colonies at the opening of the war, but the service was responsible for the demise of popular enthusiasm for the cause in Virginia.
 Before the minutemen were established, “Volunteers presented themselves from every direction” and “Every rank and demonization of people were full of marshal notions.”
 After the minuteman plan was introduced in 1775, it was reported that “Virginia is in the greatest confusion,” and that the “Continental Spirit” had been “retarded by internal Divisions” caused by the new military establishment.
-The failure of the minute service, then, played a key role in Virginia’s wartime mobilization and its revolutionary movement.
+The failure of the minute service, then, played a key role in Virginia’s wartime mobilization and hampered its revolutionary movement.

 The militia continued on in what became the standing army of American, the Continental Army.
 Some 100,000 men served in the Continental Army during the Revolutionary War.
 Probably twice that number soldiered as militiamen, for the most part defending the home front, functioning as a police force, and occasionally engaging in enemy surveillance.
 If a militia company was summoned to active duty and sent to the front lines to augment the Continentals, it usually remained mobilized for no more than 90 days.